Geffers/Install-Desktop/README.md

 # Install-Desktop

+January 2024 - Doesn't currently work on Bookworm but as Bullseye is supported until end of June 2026 there is no immediate rush to sort this.

 Tested on BUSTER as at 10 February 2022
 Tested on Bullseye on 4 March 2022
 Tested on Bullseye 64 bit 5 March 2022